-PATHWAY 3: Support the reduction of municipal, school district, residential, university, and hospital fossil fuel use in rural areas through equitable best practices that address the unique challenges of rural communities.
+Pathway 3: Support the reduction of municipal, school district, residential, university, and hospital fossil fuel use in rural areas through equitable best practices that address the unique challenges of rural communities.

-In the face of climate change, Vermont’s rural communities are posed with a set of unique challenges that highlight the need for targeted support and investment for communities and institutions.
+In the face of climate change, Vermont’s rural communities are faced with a set of unique challenges that highlight the need for targeted support and investment for communities and institutions.
 Rural communities have limited capacity to respond to climate change impacts, due in part to limitations in access to community resources.
 Rural communities also frequently depend heavily on volunteers to meet community challenges, and often have limited locally available financial resources to help deal with the effects of climate change.
 As Vermont plans for a reduction in fossil fuel use to meet its GHG mitigation requirements, specific policies and programs will be needed to assist rural communities in the transition to a carbon-free future.

 Schools, universities, hospitals, businesses, and municipal organizations make up the main building blocks of Vermont’s rural communities.
 The size, scope, and variety of each one’s fossil fuel use varies across the state, as does each one’s capacity and willingness to reduce fossil fuel use; the same is true regarding residential energy use.
 Thermal energy use, or heat, in buildings currently accounts for 34 percent of Vermont’s greenhouse gas emissions, largely from burning fossil fuels: fuel oil, kerosene, natural gas, and propane.
 The transportation sector currently accounts for 40 percent of Vermont’s GHG emissions.
 Rural communities are often faced with a limited capacity at the municipal government level to take on new projects and programs.
 Coupled with the reality that rural communities rely heavily on single occupancy vehicles to access goods and services, and that the transportation sector makes up the largest portion of Vermont’s greenhouse gas emissions, special attention should be paid to how rural communities and institutions access programs and resources, financial and otherwise, that allow them to lower their greenhouse gas emissions.

-Equipping Vermont’s rural communities with the appropriate support to reduce the use of fossil fuels will require significant support and investment.
+Equipping Vermont’s rural communities to reduce the use of fossil fuels will require significant support and investment.
 Tools are needed for municipalities and institutions to understand and educate on fossil fuel use and the economic benefits of electrification in their communities, while additional resources are needed to expand access to programs that focus on under resourced communities.
-Developing and supporting programs that give Vermont’s rural communities a leg up on the transition to a carbon-free future will create long lasting benefits for Vermont’s communities, Vermonter’s quality of life, and the ability of rural communities to adapt to the changes imposed by climate change.
+Developing and supporting programs that help Vermont’s rural communities transition to a carbon-free future will create long lasting benefits and improve the ability of rural communities to adapt to the changes caused by climate change.

 Strategies

-1. Provide tools and resources to help assess data needs and establish best practices for rural communities, businesses, and institutions to reduce fossil fuel use.
+Strategy 1: Provide tools and resources to help assess data needs and establish best practices for rural communities, businesses, and institutions to reduce fossil fuel use.